 This is our way to keep in touch after we return and when we catch the post-backpacking blues!
 It is a place for us to continue to inspire each other, to build relationships with rad backpacktivists across the world, to get informed of magical job and volunteer opportunities, and to support each other’s dreams and ideas!
 Request access.

 You’ve come back from your program and you’re all settled in.
 Now what?
 Time to head back out again!
 OG Homes connects us with beds, couches, and (clean) floors across the world, hosted exclusively by OG alumni.
 With each other’s help we can continue to travel in a meaningful way and learn from locals wherever we find ourselves (mis)adventuring.
-Request access.
+Ask about getting involved.

 Dollars Awarded by the Alumni Project Fund